shootismoke/common/packages/convert/README.md

 We also plan to support other AQIs in the future, see [issue #15](https://github.com/shootismoke/common/issues/15) if you want to help.

-<sub><sup>1</sup>: We use the same AQI code as [Breezometer](https://docs.breezometer.com/api-documentation/air-quality-api/v2/#supported-air-quality-indexes), the only difference is that the code is camelCase, because JavaScript likes camelCase.</sub>
+<sub><sup>1</sup>: We use the same AQI code as [Breezometer](https://docs.breezometer.com/api-documentation/air-quality-api/v2/#supported-air-quality-indexes), the only difference is that the code here is camelCase, because JavaScript likes camelCase.</sub>

 ## ⚡ Get Started